Let me tell you what a preschooler can teach you about storytelling and how people understand the stories we tell?

 Within a week, my husband and I noticed how our baby boy was able to turn a book the right way up if he’d picked it up upside down.
 We were amazed!
-But he’s our first and we are amazed at anything he does!
-Even now he always enjoys sitting in bed with one of us reading to him, and now that he’s five we read him a story once and then he tells himself the story from memory while he goes through each page.
-Because of this progress, we no longer read to him.
-Instead, we retell the stories.
+But he was our first and we were amazed at everything he did!

 There’s a difference between reading and retelling.

 Reading word for word out loud to our son versus reading (silent reading) then retelling the story in our own words.
-It’s important that we do that, for two reasons.
+It was important that we did that, for two reasons.

 Selection by criteria